dylanleigh/PseudoRandomRhythmSection/readme.rst

 Dylan Leigh - August 2018

-Generates a pseudorandom chord progression and piano/bass comp to go with it, outputs a score in MusicXML.
+Generates a pseudorandom chord progression and piano/bass comp to go with it; outputs a score in MusicXML with all parts and chord symbols.
+Ideal for practicing improvisation or ideas for composition.

 Installation/Requirements
 =========================